anjali3112soni/Digit-Recognition/README.md

 # Digit-Recognition
-Mini project on digit recognition in machine learning.
+project on digit recognition in machine learning.

 Digit Recognition using MNIST dataset.